hyperledger-archives/sawtooth-docs-archive/README.md

 [the repository](https://github.com/hyperledger/sawtooth-website), run

 ```
-docker-compose up -d
+docker-compose up
 ```

+Pay attention to the output for markdown syntax errors.
+Errors will appear on lines beginning with `linter_1`.

 The site will be available at [`http://localhost:8000`](http://localhost:8000)

-To stop the site, run
+To stop the site, type `[Ctrl]+C` then run

 ```
 docker-compose down -v